-Primary feedstock is sourced directly from the forest in the form of roundwood or chips from approximately 25 suppliers, all of whom are vetted and qualified prior to delivering.
+Primary feedstock is sourced direct from the forest in the form of round wood or chips from 27+/suppliers, all of whom are vetted and qualified prior to delivering.
 All suppliers must sign a contract with Enviva before wood can be delivered to an Enviva mill.
-The contract requires suppliers to use trained loggers during harvest, to follow best management practices for water quality, and to avoid controversial sources of wood, such as illegal logging.
+The contract requires suppliers to use trained loggers during harvest, follow best management practices for water quality, and to avoid controversial sources of wood, such as illegal logging.
 Enviva foresters confirm trained logger status and ensure that loggers delivering wood maintain their continuing education as required.
-All suppliers and loggers must also adhere to posted safety requirements while on Enviva property.
+All suppliers and loggers must adhere to posted safety requirements while on Enviva property.

 Primary feedstock from forest residues, such as tree tops, limbs, deformed and low-grade trees, and any other wood produced during harvest that is otherwise unacceptable to other wood users in the area is delivered to an Enviva mill as woodchips.
 A single load of roundwood from the same harvest can contain tops, limbs, and/or small diameter or malformed understory trees that cannot be distinguished from one another through visual inspection.
-Enviva does not use sawlogs in the production of pellets, nor do we use any log > 18" diameter, construction debris, treated wood, or post-consumer material.
+Enviva does not use sawlogs in the production of pellets, nor do we use any construction debris, treated wood, or post-consumer material.

-The Sampson mill sources a small amount of secondary feedstock from sawmills or wood industry suppliers.
+Enviva also sources secondary feedstock from a variety of sawmill and wood industry suppliers.
 Sawmills source high-quality logs from the forest and mill them into products like two-by-fours.
 Wood industry suppliers use the products created by sawmills to produce products such as furniture or other assembled wood products.
 These feedstocks are most commonly in the form of sawdust or shavings and may be green or kiln-dried.

-At the Sampson plant, the pellet feedstocks for the full year 2018 had the following general characteristics:
+At the Greenwood plant, the pellet feedstocks sourced in 2018 had the following characteristics:

-- Primary feedstocks (roundwood and forest residues direct from the forest) comprise 99.4% of the feedstock, and are SBP-compliant Primary Feedstock. - Secondary feedstocks (sawmill and wood industry residues) comprise 0.6% of the total feedstock, and are SBP-compliant Secondary Feedstock. - Feedstocks were made up of 52% hardwood and 48% conifer feedstocks.
+- Primary Feedstock (roundwood and forest residues direct from the forest) comprise 99.6% of the feedstock, all are SBP-compliant Primary Feedstock and 8.2% of the volume is from certified sources. - Secondary Feedstock (sawmill and wood industry residues) makes up 0.4% of the feedstock supplied by 1 mill is SBP-Compliant Secondary Feedstock and none is from certified sources. - Hardwoods make up 28% of the feedstock and softwood species are the remaining 72%.